eugeneware/ffmpeg-static/README.md

 - [Linux builds](https://johnvansickle.com/ffmpeg/)
 - [macOS builds](https://evermeet.cx/pub/ffmpeg/)

+If you use this package, please consider donating to [John Van Sickle](https://johnvansickle.com/), who builds & serves the `ffmpeg` static binaries!

 ## Building the project

 The `unzip`, `tar` and `7zr` CLI executables need to be installed.
 On macOS, use `brew install p7zip gnu-tar xz`.